Minims Cyclopentolate Hydrochloride (Cyclopentolate Hydrochloride)

 Used For

-temporarily dilating the pupil and stopping lens muscle movement for eye examinations
+temporarily dilate the pupil of the eye and stop lens muscle movement during eye examinations

 How Taken